common-roof-pitch

 Another is choosing roofing materials that don’t match the roof slope.
 This can result in water leaking into your home or business.

-- Failing to take the winter climate into consideration can result in building water damage or even roof collapse.
+• Failing to consider the winter climate can result in building water damage or even roof collapse.

 Colorado’s Unique Climate and Weather Patterns